Nedj78/MyPrayerClock/README.md

 Framework: no

-Project: performing calculations and retrieving data from an open-source API based on city search queries
+Functional rules: performing calculations and retrieving data from an open-source API based on city search queries entered by the user.

 Backend host server: [Aladhan](https://aladhan.com/prayer-times-api )